© 2014 Blaine Martin

 Prior to 1940 — cardboard point-of-purchase posters were either tacked directly to the wall or used as stand-up displays in windows, on top of store shelves or at exhibitions.
-The poster sizes were not standardized and many of them came with large easels on the back for standing.
+The poster sizes were not yet standardized and many posters came with large easels on the back for standing in a window display on on a shelf in a grocery store.

 By 1940 the size of the cardboard point of purchase posters were beginning to be standardized.
 An attractive dimensional cardboard frame for the 27x56 inch horizontal versions was developed.
 Since these frames were used for only a short period of time and in small quantities — few have survived for today's collectors.